RISCVtestbed/riscvtestbed.github.io/_documentation/getting_started.md

 [username@riscv-login ~]$
 ```

-Then create a new profile in X2GO connecting to localhost port 2201 with your `riscv-login` password.
+Then create a new profile in X2GO connecting to localhost port 2201 with your `riscv-login` username and password.

 >**NOTE:**
 > Whilst it is possible to run the individual graphical tools directly via X2GO, we suggest doing this via the XFCE desktop environment as find that this provides a much better user experience.